yashapatel131/KDD_GroupProject/README.md

 - Zubin Ladwa

 ## Introduction to Problem or Opportunity
-We all love music, but what about a song makes it a hit?
-Also we would love to see how song tastes changes during the pandemic.
+Music is all around us and plays a key part in today’s culture.
+Popularity in music is always so hard to determine.
+It is always a guessing game finding out which song is going to be a hit or a flop.
+Music popularity plays a big role in if the song is going to be a Grammy winner or not as well.
+Also there are different perspectives we need to take into consideration such a how music taste changes during a pandemic such as the one that is taking place or by season.
+Here we will be going through and see the popularity of music based on the songs attributes.

 ## Research Question
 How do different song attributes have and effect on a songs poularity?